lbegazo99/Employee-Management-System/README.md

 # Employee-Management-System
-Creating an Employee Management System as a way to practice industry standard technologies.
+Hello, welcome to my project an employee management system that I've chosen to practice making a c.r.u.d application and use standard industry technologies such as spring-boot and Kubernetes.